The Best Inland Marine Insurance Companies for 2026

 Liberty Mutual’s inland marine offerings include coverage for bailee’s customer coverage, installation floaters, motor truck cargo and transportation coverage, warehouse liability, and a miscellaneous property floater that covers other property not usually covered under inland marine policies, among other options.
 The miscellaneous floater can include items like food trucks and catering equipment, athletics equipment, scientific instruments, and more.

-For builders risk or contractors’ equipment, Liberty Mutual will offer coverage up to $50,000,000 on standard policies, which means that it is an appropriate option for everyone ranging from the smallest businesses to larger contractors.
+For builders risk or contractors’ equipment, Liberty Mutual offers project limits as high as $500,000,000 through its specialty programs, making it an appropriate option for everyone ranging from the smallest businesses to the largest commercial contractors.
 Other inland marine policies are highly customizable based on your needs, including the miscellaneous property floater.
 You can work with an agent or broker to find the right type and level of coverage for your inland marine needs.

 Company Reputation

 Liberty Mutual has one of the better reputations of any commercial insurer.
-The Better Business Bureau rates Liberty Mutual at an A+ level, and Liberty Mutual has also been accredited by the BBB for almost a century—meaning that they exhibit high standards of fairness and customer service.
-J.D.
-Power also gives Liberty Mutual high marks: a recent study of small business insurers finds a customer satisfaction score of 834 out of 1,000, which is good for 8th out of all insurers surveyed.
+The Better Business Bureau rates Liberty Mutual at an A+ level; Liberty Mutual has been in business for over a century and was officially accredited by the BBB in 2024, exhibiting high standards of fairness and customer service.
+Although Liberty Mutual has a lower JD Power rating, it remains a dominant industry leader with a total U.S. property and casualty market share of approximately 4.94% as of 2024.

 Financial Strength

-Liberty Mutual demonstrates good financial strength according to the major credit agencies.
+Liberty Mutual demonstrates good financial strength according to the major credit agencies in 2024.
 Moody’s rates Liberty Mutual at the A2 level, while both AM Best and Standard & Poor’s give Liberty Mutual a rating of A on their respective scales.

 Reporting Claims

 When reporting business insurance claims, Liberty Mutual is reachable by phone 24/7 for all customers.
-Large business customers (greater than 1,000 employees) also have the ability to report claims through an online portal, which may be a negative for smaller or midsize businesses who would like the convenience of online claim filing and tracking.
+While large and midsize business customers have the ability to report claims through an online portal, small business customers are typically required to report claims via phone or email, which may be a negative for those who prefer the convenience of online filing.

 Once your claim is filed, Liberty Mutual will direct you to a team of trained claims professionals based on the type and severity of the claim.
 These claims handlers will work with you to gather information, analyze the claim and any state-specific requirements, and resolve the claim quickly.